ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

-same dataset, the training objective is to minimize both (a) the cross entropy between the outputs and the class labels and (b) the difference between its outputs and the teacher outputs (measured using *Kullbackâ€"Leibler* divergence, which quantifies the difference between two probability distributions by calculating how much one distribution diverges from the other in terms of information content).
+same dataset, the training objective is to minimize both (a) the cross entropy between the outputs and the class labels and (b) the difference between its outputs and the teacher outputs (measured using *Kullback""Leibler* divergence, which quantifies the difference between two probability distributions by calculating how much one distribution diverges from the other in terms of information content).